 personal information regarding the applicants identified in this subsection (d)

 the Selective Service System.
 The applicant's signature on the application

 as an indication that the applicant either has already registered with the

 Service System or that he is authorizing the Secretary to forward to the

 Service System the necessary information for registration.
 The Secretary must

 notify the applicant at the time of application that his signature constitutes

 consent to registration with the Selective Service System, if he is not already

 (e) Beginning on or before July 1, 2015, for each original or renewal driver's license application under this Code, the Secretary shall inquire as to whether the applicant is a veteran for purposes of issuing a driver's license with a veteran designation under subsection (e-5) of Section 6-110 of this Code.
-The acceptable forms of proof shall include, but are not limited to, Department of Defense form DD-214.
+The acceptable forms of proof shall include, but are not limited to, Department of Defense form DD-214 or an identification card issued under the federal Veterans Identification Card Act of 2015.
+If the document cannot be stamped, the Illinois Department of Veterans' Affairs shall provide a certificate to the veteran to provide to the Secretary of State.
 The Illinois Department of Veterans' Affairs shall advise the Secretary as to what other forms of proof of a person's status as a veteran are acceptable.

 The Illinois Department of Veterans' Affairs shall confirm the status of the applicant as an honorably discharged veteran before the Secretary may issue the driver's license.